I am a retired engineer and small business owner who has authored over 70 books on history and various topics.

 While still a student at Cambridge, Babbage had the inspiration to create a mechanical calculator to prepare accurate mathematical tables.
 In the early nineteenth century, the calculation of trigonometric and logarithmic functions was a very laborious task performed by humans and prone to error.
 British society depended on the mathematical tables for such professions as navigation, surveying, astronomy, and banking, all of which needed accurate figures derived from mathematical formulas.
 The tables, which were calculated by human “computers,” were full of errors, and he demonstrated that the government had mistakenly paid out annuities amounting to nearly three million pounds based on inaccurate tables.

 Babbage set about to improve the trigonometric and logarithmic tables in what would become his life’s work.
-Early in his career he began to speculate on the possibility of using machinery for the purpose of mathematical computation.
-This was not a new idea as Blaise Pascal and Gottfried Leibniz had developed simple calculating machines in the past.
-What Babbage envisioned was far more complex and versatile, however—a “thinking machine.”
+Early in his career, he began to speculate on the possibility of using machinery for the purpose of mathematical computation.
+This was not a new idea, as Blaise Pascal and Gottfried Leibniz had developed simple calculating machines in the past.
+What Babbage envisioned, however, was far more complex and versatile—a thinking machine.

 The full-scale design of the Difference Engine No. 1 would require as many as twenty-five thousand parts.
-The machine would be eight feet high and seven feet long, weigh fifteen tons, and be driven by steam power.
-The expenditure of £17,500 ($2.39 million today) by the British government over ten years, a very large sum of money at the time, brought on a growing political controversy.
+The machine would be eight feet high and seven feet long, weigh 15 tons, and be driven by steam power.
+The expenditure of £17,500 ($2.39 million today), a very large sum of money at the time, by the British government over ten years brought on a growing political controversy.
 By the end of the project, it is estimated that Babbage had contributed over £6,000 ($820,000 today) of his own money to the failed project.
-By 1828, the work had come to a halt as Babbage quarreled with his partner, the engineer Joseph Clements, who was responsible for construction of the Difference Engine.
+By 1828, the work had come to a halt as Babbage quarreled with his partner, the engineer Joseph Clements, who was responsible for the construction of the Difference Engine.
 When the partnership fully unraveled, Clements took the parts and the tooling designs, refusing to return them.
-By this time Babbage was already considering an advanced design, which he called the Analytical Engine.
+By this time, Babbage was already considering an advanced design, which he called the Analytical Engine.
 In the late 1840s, Babbage redesigned the Difference Engine using refinements developed during the work on the Analytical Engine.
 This refined version, Difference Engine No. 2, required four thousand parts and weighed less than three tons.

 The Analytical Engine